alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/ASK-SDK-Utilities.rst

 SsmlUtils
 =========

-The ``SsmlUtils`` provides function for escaping invalid SSML characters in a speech string.
+The ``SsmlUtils`` provides a function for escaping invalid SSML characters in a speech string.

 Available Methods
 -----------------